-WEST PALM BEACH, Fla. — Tropical Storm Dexter is continuing to move away from the United States as it moves over the open waters of the North Atlantic.
-It will become an extra-tropical system later today.
+WEST PALM BEACH, Fla. — Dexter is now post-tropical as it continues to move away from the United States over the open waters of the North Atlantic.

 An area off the Carolina coast is highlighted with a low chance to develop as a low-pressure system has developed off an old frontal boundary and could become tropical.
 This system will move north, away from Florida.